Daniel Mannix: Views

 Mannix opposed the Easter Rising in 1916 and always condemned the use of force by Irish nationalists.
 He also counselled Australians of Irish Catholic extraction to stay out of Irish politics.
 He became, however, increasingly radicalised and in October 1920 led an Irish republican funeral cortège through the streets of London following the death of the hunger striker Terence MacSwiney, the Lord Mayor of Cork City in Mannix's native county.
 He was involved in the production of the film Ireland Will Be Free.

 In 1920, Mannix travelled from Melbourne to San Francisco and then by train he journeyed to New York in order to take passage on the White Star Line ship the RMS Baltic to Ireland.
 A rally reported to be made up of 15,000 New York Irish was organised on 31 July at the White Star Line docks at Pier 60, Chelsea Piers on the West side of New York.
-This show of support was to send off Mannix, who had been so outspoken on the English rule in Ireland, and successfully led anti conscription campaigns during World War I. The rally ensured that David Lloyd George would allow Mannix passage to Ireland.
-However shortly before the RMS Baltic was due to arrive in Cork Harbour, it was stopped and boarded by British military, who arrested Mannix and transferred him directly to England.
+This show of support was to send off Mannix, who had been so outspoken on the English rule in Ireland, and successfully led anti-conscription campaigns during World War I. The rally ensured that David Lloyd George would allow Mannix passage to Ireland.
+However, shortly before the RMS Baltic was due to arrive in Cork Harbour, it was stopped and boarded by British military, who arrested Mannix and transferred him directly to England.

-By the end of the war Mannix was the recognised leader of the Irish community in Australia, idolised by Catholics but detested by others, including those in power federally and in Victoria.
+By the end of the war, Mannix was the recognised leader of the Irish community in Australia, idolised by Catholics but detested by others, including those in power federally and in Victoria.
 He had spoken against the Treaty of Versailles, saying it would lead to a greater war than the one just ended.
 For many years he was ostracised and not invited to the official functions his position would have entitled him to attend.
 Mannix formed the Irish Relief Fund, which provided financial support for the families of those shot or imprisoned by the British.
 When he left Australia in 1920, to visit Rome and the United States, the British government refused him permission to visit Ireland or British cities with large Irish populations, which resulted in an extended stay in Penzance.
-There was also a serious, though unsuccessful, move to prevent him returning to Australia.
+There was also a serious, though unsuccessful, move to prevent him from returning to Australia.

 Mannix supported trade unionism but opposed militancy and strikes.
 In the 1920s he became outspoken in opposition to the Industrial Workers of the World and the Communist Party of Australia.
 On all matters of personal and sexual morality, he was a traditionalist and an upholder of the authority of the Church.